-When Bit 7 of the energy measurement pointer address SFR (MADDPT, Address 0x91) is cleared, the content of the internal energy measurement register designated by the address in MADDPT is transferred to the MDATx SFRs.
-If the internal register is one byte long, only the MDATL SFR content is updated with a new value, and the MDATM SFR and MDATH SFR contents are reset to 0x00.
+When Bit 7 of energy measurement pointer address SFR (MADDPT, Address 0x91) is cleared, the contents of the internal energy measurement register designated by the address in MADDPT are transferred to the MDATx SFRs.
+If the internal register is one byte long, only the MDATL SFR contents are updated with a new value.
+The MDATM SFR and MDATH SFR contents are reset to 0x00.

 The energy measurement core functions with an internal clock of 4.096 MHz/5 or 819.2 kHz.
-Because the 8052 core functions with another clock, 4.096 MHz/ $2^{CD}$ , synchronization between the two clock environments when CD = 0 or 1 is an issue.
+Because the 8052 core functions with another clock, 4.096 MHz/ 2^{CD} , synchronization between the two clock environments is an issue when CD = 0 or CD = 1.
 When data is read from the internal energy measurement registers, a small wait period needs to be implemented before the MDATx SFRs are transferred to another SFR.

-Sample code to read the peak voltage in the 2-byte VPKLVL register located at 0x16 into the data pointer is as follows:
+Sample code to read the peak voltage in the 2-byte VPKLVL register, located at Address 0x16, into the data pointer is as follows: